sharki13/timestamp-converter/README.md

 Dependecies:
 * Go compiler -> <https://go.dev>

-Due to Fyne dependecies to build, you will need C++ compiler.
+Due to Fyne dependecies, to build you will need C++ compiler.
 * On Windows it will require mingw64.
 * On MacOs it will require XCode.
 * On Linux it will require gcc, additionaly with `xorg-dev` package.